MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

    1. Select **Done** to create the rule.

+1. Optionally, add more rules.

-1. Once the rules are added, select an entity and then **Edit merge preferences**.
+1. Select an entity and then **Edit merge preferences**.

 1. In the **Merge preferences** pane:
    1. Choose one of three options to determine which record to keep if a duplicate is found: